-From that new target stemmed the insight that for many people, there's an age they feel, an age they want to feel and the age they are - but the numbers don't always add up.
+From that new target stemmed the insight that for many people, there's an age they feel, an age they want to feel and the age they are but the numbers don't always add up.

-The brand instead focused on how using the product can provide energy and vitality - effectively helping people feel younger, creating a TV spot with the tag "It's not about counting the years, it's about making them count."
+The brand instead focused on how using the product can provide energy and vitality effectively helping people feel younger, creating a TV spot with the tag "It's not about counting the years, it's about making them count."

-The commercial and digital components (launched in 2015) created a platform for the brand to expand into new categories - like protein powders - all building out the identity that Boost helps provide energy and vitality.
+(launched in 2015) created a platform for the brand to expand into new categories - like that Boost helps provide energy and vitality.